harlyq/aframe-sprite-particles-component/README.md

 If the a-entity containing the particle system also contains some other geometry, then **editorObject** will do nothing because we won't override the other geometry.

+In the Inspector it is not possible to click on particle systems that are world relative, because they are attached to the scene element, rather than an a-entity.

 The shader for the particles is optimised to use only the code required for a given set of shader attributes, so it is no longer (as of v0.3.4) possible to add new attributes after creation (attributes can still be changed in the Inspector).
 However, there are no problems changing attributes that existed when the component was created (except *relative* and *overTimeSlots*).

 When using **model** the particles spawn at random points on the surface of the model.
 Each triangle is given even weighting, so on average a large triangle will have as many particles as a small triangle.